williazo/mvGPS/README.md

 ### Generating Weights

-With the data generated, we can now use our function `mvGPS` to estimate weights.
+With the data generated, we can now use our primary function `mvGPS()` to estimate weights.
 These weights are constructed such that the numerator is equal to the marginal density, with the denominator corresponding to the conditional density, i.e., the multivariate generalized propensity score.

 <img src="https://latex.codecogs.com/gif.latex?w=\frac{f(\mathbf{D})}{f(\mathbf{D}\mid\mathbf{C})}" title="w=\frac{f(\mathbf{D})}{f(\mathbf{D}\mid\mathbf{C})}" />